Wichita Kansas touts pockets of heaven in numerous confectionaries for chocoholics and diehard sweet tooths

 Nuts and Candy by the Scoopful

-Those with a passion for the sweet and salty go nuts at Nifty Nut House, a sort of candy supermarket with lots of salespeople ready to scoop and weigh your choice of bulk candies and nuts.
+Those with a passion for the sweet and salty go nuts at Nifty Nut House, a sort of candy supermarket.
+Accordingly, they provide lots of salespeople ready to scoop and weigh your choice of bulk candies and nuts.
 You’ll feel like a kid in a candy store—the choices are endless.
 At any given time the store stocks more than 3,000 different items.

 Opened in 1937, the third-generation family-owned business two years ago moved to a new location with double the space—ample room for every kind of bulk and packaged candy imaginable.
 Nifty Nut House roasts its own nuts and is well known for its fancy mixed nut selections.
 Also house-made are fudge (flavors like banana walnut and root beer) and trail mixes.
 But most of the product comes from other sources.